superchangeai/www/src/blog/fasted-moving-api-understanding-llm.md

 ## Conclusion
 In the fast-moving world of AI, staying ahead means keeping up with the latest model releases and mastering their lifecycles.
 By treating AI models like services and implementing robust management strategies, you can ensure your applications remain cutting-edge and reliable.
 Remember, in the AI race, it’s not just about speed—it’s about smart navigation.

-**Need help staying updated?** [Superchange.ai](https://www.superchange.ai) monitors all LLM lifecycle updates, changelogs, and API launches—so you don’t have to.
+**Need help staying updated?** [Superchange.ai](https://www.superchange.ai) monitors all LLM lifecycle updates, changelogs, and API deprecations, so you don’t have to.
+[Browse the data](https://www.superchange.ai/feed/all) and [sign up for smart alerts.](https://www.superchange.ai/alerts/)

 > Stay sharp.
 Stay version-aware.